Who is the Coroner?

 The Coroners Officers

-The coroner is assisted in her work by coroner's officers and support staff.
+The coroner is assisted in his work by coroner's officers and support staff.
 They receive reports of deaths, make inquiries on behalf of the coroner and liaise with relatives.

 The coroner is also helped by Police Coroner's Officers, who are specially trained to work with relatives, arrange formal identification of bodies and take statements.